 Friday, November 30, 2012

-Almost Weekly Foodie Faves – A Friday Blogette: My Sprinkles Cabinet
+Foodie Faves: My Sprinkles Cabinet

 The holiday season has landed on my calendar with a thud.
 It’s not even December and already I’m knee-deep in Christmas cookies.
 But in this kitchen that I designed myself (at least mostly), the cookie-making and cookie-decorating are so much easier, I really look forward to the process.